 d.
 Discrimination with Respect to Employment and Occupation

 The law prohibits discrimination in employment and occupation based on nationality, language, race, age, gender, sexual orientation, sex or marital status, social origin or status, wealth, religion, ideology, education, or medical status.
 It also prohibits employers from refusing to employ a person with disabilities but provides broad exceptions, applying “unless the condition of such person prevents him from performing a specified activity or would otherwise be contrary to established working conditions at the workplace.”
 The law prohibits employers from refusing employment to or dismissing an individual diagnosed with HIV/AIDS, unless the condition makes it difficult to perform job duties.
 The law also prohibits women from working in occupations that require heavy labor or exposure to chemicals that could affect infant and maternal health.

-The government enforced the law in a limited manner, and discrimination in employment and occupation based on sex and disability, as well as on sexual orientation, gender identity, and HIV status, occurred.
+The government enforced the law in a limited manner, and discrimination occurred in employment and occupation based on sex and disability, as well as on sexual orientation, gender identity, and HIV status.

 The law charges employers with taking steps to prevent sexual harassment in the workplace, including by establishing internal rules about sexual harassment and the redress of complaints, but provides no penalties.
 The NHRC reported poor knowledge of the law’s sexual harassment provisions among both employers and employees.

-The NHRC found that women were less likely to be hired, promoted, or given professional development opportunities.
-There were also reports some employers refused to hire overweight individuals falsely claiming they could not perform essential job functions.
+The NHRC found employers were less likely to hire, promote, or provide professional development opportunities to women.
+There were also reports some employers refused to hire overweight persons, falsely claiming they could not perform essential job functions.

 Foreign migrant workers did not receive the same level of protection against labor law violations as the general population.

 The minimum wage was 240,000 tugriks ($92) per month and applied to both public- and private-sector workers.
 According to the CMTU, the minimum wage did not provide an adequate standard of living.